-Aimée has been with Ovations for 15 years and feels blessed to work in such a creative community alongside incredible colleagues, a committed board, fascinating artists and partners near and far who believe in the power of performance to transform lives.
+Aimée has been with Ovations since 2006 and feels blessed to work in such a creative community alongside incredible colleagues, a committed board, fascinating artists and partners near and far who believe in the power of performance to transform lives.
 She is grateful to regularly serve alongside inspiring peers on local, regional and national arts boards and grants panels.
 She is currently a member of the University of Southern Maine Board of Visitors and previously served on the board of the Association for Performing Arts Professionals, the Bates Dance Festival Advisory Board, the Maine Arts Commission, Arts Presenters of Northern New England and as an advisor to the National Dance Project.
-Aimée is energized most of all by spending time with her 8-year-old kiddo.
+Aimée is energized most by spending time with her kiddo.

 Mary Campbell (she/her)

-Mary is a long-time employee of Ovations and has held several roles in the organization during her 16 years.
+Mary is a long-time employee of Ovations and has held several roles since joining the organization in 2005.
 Mary has dedicated her life to non-profit work and her past tenures include work at Maine Public, Hebron Academy, and Vermont Law School.
 Mary is a graduate of Saint Joseph’s College of Maine and currently serves on the Alumni Board of Directors at the College.
 She lives in Cumberland with her husband Will and their fat cat Chloe, and has two grown daughters.
 In her free time Mary likes to craft, read and bake.

 Katie Day (she/her)